qiskit-community/qiskit-community-tutorials/Cryptography/README.md

 # Quantum Cryptography
-Cryptography is an essential part of our modern lives and it was a huge starter for people to be interested in quantum computing.
-That it's why we want to contribute to the community with these tutorials.
-In these folders you'll find protocols and other applications to quantum cryotography.
+Cryptography is an essential part of our modern lives and it has always been an open and exciting research field.
+We used it everyday in many aspects of our lives from sending cat pictures to sign in your favourite social network.
+In these folders you'll find protocols and other applications of quantum cryptography.
 All of these run in Jupyter notebooks with the use of different libraries including qiskit.

 ## Contents

-* [Oblivous transfer](Protocols) - Protocol in which Alice transmits two messages but Bob is only able to read one of them depending of his choice.
+* [Protocols](Protocols) - Protocols that used the power of quantum cryptography.
 * [Random number generator](Random%20Number%20Generator) - Random number generator from Hadamard gates.